cyrilou242/jnotebook/README.md

 Computational notebooks allow arguing from evidence by mixing prose with executable code.
 For a good overview of problems users encounter in traditional notebooks like Jupyter, see [I don't like notebooks](https://www.youtube.com/watch?v=7jiPeIFXb6U) and [What’s Wrong with Computational Notebooks?
 Pain Points, Needs, and Design Opportunities](https://austinhenley.com/pubs/Chattopadhyay2020CHI_NotebookPainpoints.pdf).

-Specifically jNotebook wants to address the following problems:
+Specifically `jnotebook` wants to address the following problems:

 - notebook editors are less helpful than IDE editors
 - notebook code is hard to reuse